Water Cycle is the Movement of Water

-Hydrology is the study of the movement, distribution, and quality of water throughout the Earth, including the hydrologic cycle, water resources and environmental relationships.
+Water Cycle is the study of the dynamic movement, distribution, and quality of water throughout the Earth, water resources and environmental relationships.

-Before launching into the individual water quality parameters and interactions, some discussion is needed to put the Earth’s water systems or hydrologic cycle into perspective.
-A wide variety of representations of the hydrologic cycle exist.
+Before launching into the individual water quality parameters and interactions, some discussion is needed to put the Earth’s water systems or water cycle into perspective.
+A wide variety of representations of the water cycle exist.

 The water cycle is subject to various water processes of condensation, precipitation, evaporation, transpiration, interception, infiltration, percolation, storage, and runoff.